chrisemunt/mg_web/README.md

 ### v2.1.17 (26 May 2021)

 * Make DB Server names case-insensitive in the configuration and in any server affinity variables.

+### v2.2.18 (18 June 2021)

+* Introduce support for request payloads that exceed the maximum string length of the target DB Server.
+	* This enhancement requires DB Superserver version 4.3; Revision 22 (or later).